Hudlice: Sights

 The main landmark of Hudlice is the Church of Saint Thomas.
 It was built in the neo-Romanesque style 1874–1876, when it replaced an old wooden church.

-On the Krušná hora mountain, the wooden lookout tower Máminka is situated.
+On the hill Krušná hora is situated the wooden observation tower Máminka.
 It is 33 m high.

-Hudlická skála Rock is popular for tourists as a natural landmark of the municipality.
+The rock Hudlická skála is popular for tourists as a natural landmark of the municipality.
 Below the top of the rock is the entrance to the only non-karst cave in the Beroun District.

 In the birthplace of Josef Jungmann, the Josef Jungmann Monument is located.
 It is a typical old Czech timbered cottage from 1718.
 It contains original furniture, and an exhibition of his life and work is installed.